-Electronic notarization, or e-Notarization, is a process by which a notary provides an electronic acknowledgement for an electronic document (Microsoft Word, PDF, etc.).
+e-Notarization, or Electronic Notarization, is a process by which a notary provides an electronic acknowledgement for an electronic document (Microsoft Word, PDF, etc.).
 The effect is the same as a notary signing a hard copy of a paper document, but it allows for easier transmittal of the document by email or other electronic source and enables electronic filing.

 You must be a commissioned Notary Public in order to electronically notarize documents.
-If you are not already a commissioned Notary Public, download and complete the Application for Appointment as a Notary Public (Form N-1) and send it to the Secretary of State’s Office with the required $52 filing fee.
-You may include with your initial notary application the application for e-Notarization Authorization (Form N-2, see below).
+If you are not already a commissioned Notary Public, complete the Application for Appointment as a Notary Public (Enterprise Registration & Licensing System) and submit it to the Secretary of State’s Office with the required filing fee.

 Follow these steps to become an e-Notary: